 It’s truly a ‘late-night TV meets Hollywood Squares meets Game Show’ type format that makes for a fun, funky and feel-good atmosphere and lends to very robust conversations.

-Who is Blab for?
 Friends, fans, brands, consultants, entrepreneurs, musicians, health coaches, marketers, writers, entrepreneurs — and more.
-Check out the upcoming Blabs and you’ll find there is something for everyone.

-What’s the big deal about Blab?
-For me, the big deal about Blab is that it is not focused on one single stream or person, but many people can participate.
-You can listen in, participate in the Blab comments running down the side of the Blab, or join the Blab as a guest.
-It has a true ‘people’ feel to it.
-It is Google Hangouts made a whole lot easier and in a fresher format.
+For me, the big deal about live streaming is that it is not focused on one single stream or person, but many people can participate.
+You can listen in, participate in the comments running down, or join the stream as a guest.

 As a marketer focused on building community for Customer Service, Marketing, and Product Development, what won me over was how easy it is was get one up and running (think seconds, not minutes) and how easy it is to ask participants to your Blab the join the panel.
 It’s powerful.

 While live streaming isn’t going to be for everyone, I see a ton of opportunity for live streaming to help community builders, product managers, marketers and businesses to build relationships and develop audiences.

 I think live streaming services may be one of the most sincere — and easiest — ways businesses and brands have to connect with communities and fans and give them that ‘Swiftie-feel’ and something to love them for.

 Mack Collier calls it Thinking Like a Rock Star.
 Brian Fanzo calls it Thinking Like a Fan.
 I agree with them both and here are a few more reasons to consider live streaming: